arabellas-craft/arabellas-craft.github.io/free-tarot-spreads-moon-phases.md

 {% assign count = site.posts | where: "category", "Lunar" | size %}

-# Free Moon Phase Tarot Spreads
+# Free Moon Phase Tarot & Oracle Card Spreads

 {{ count }} spreads timed to the lunar cycle.
 Each one is built around the energy of a specific phase: the full moon's illumination, the dark moon's stillness, the waxing moon's momentum, and the new moon's reset.
+All of them work with tarot or oracle cards.

 You don't need to follow a moon practice to use these.
 They work as standalone readings at any point in the cycle, but they're most useful when you do them at or near the phase they're designed for.